Protocol for Real Time Disease Load Monitoring

 STEP 3: Sending the samples

-2. Place the 8 alcohol bottles (containing bees) into a large Ziploc bag to contain any leaks from the alcohol before placing them into the shipping box (Figure 7).
+- Place the 8 sample bottles (containing bees) into a large Ziploc bag to contain any leaks from the solution before placing them into the shipping box (Figure 7).

-5. Email us at firstname.lastname@example.org within 24 hours of shipment to notify personnel that an alcohol shipment is expected.
+- Email us at email@example.com within 24 hours of shipment to notify personnel that a shipment is expected.

-You should receive a report on the disease levels 2 – 3 weeks from the day the UMD receives your sample.
-We will send reports both electronically to your email and to your mailing address.
+You should receive a report on the disease levels within 2 weeks from the day the UMD lab receives your sample.
+We will email electronic reports to you each month.

 If you have questions or want to sign up to participate, please send an email to firstname.lastname@example.org.